 A Diabetes Drug to Treat Parkinson’s

 Recently a small study published in the journal Lancet suggested that Exenatide, a medication used to manage diabetes (more specifically, a glucagon-like peptide-1 receptor stimulator) may slow the progression of Parkinson’s.
-Exenatide is being studied as a neuro-protective pharmacological treatment for people living with Parkinson’s.
+Exenatide is being studied as a Something that protects neurons against damage, degeneration or apoptosis (programmed cell death). pharmacological treatment for people living with Parkinson’s.